 UW-Green Bay High School Summer Art Studio Camp

-For high school campers entering grades 8-12+, from June 23-28, 2013.
+For high school campers entering grades 8-12+, from June 22-27, 2014.
 Campers work in one art medium over the course of a one-week camp.
-Art class choices include drawing, ceramics, illustration, photography, fashion design, mosaics, and book-making among others-all held in UW-Green Bay's art studios.
+Art class choices include drawing, street art, ceramics, watercolor painting, acrylic painting, photography, fashion design, metals and jewelry design, and computer animation - all held in UW-Green Bay's art studios.
 Work with accomplished artists and art teachers from around the region.
 Offered on a first-come, first-served basis, register early for the best selection.
 Questions?
 920-465-2775.

 Daily Class Hours:

 - 8:30 am - 4:00 pm Monday - Thursday

 - 8:30 am - 3:00 pm on Friday (The Final Exhibition Show will be from 3:00-4:00pm.
 Campers will be dismissed when the show has concluded).

 - Commuter Fee: $279 (includes instruction, lunch, and camp t-shirt)